 There are 16 major tribes in untamed Nagaland, which shares a border with Myanmar in remote northeast India.
 Whether you venture to the villages just a few hours from Kohima, or to the far-off districts of Mon (renowned for having the last surviving head hunters) and Mokokchung, you're sure to be engaged by the fascinating tribal village life in Nagaland.
 Many people prefer to take an organized tour, but it's not a must if you're adventurous.
 The Hornbill Festival, held every December in the Kohima district, offers a popular tribal experience.
 Arunachal Pradesh, with tribes such as the Apatanis from Ziro, is also gaining interest from travelers as a tribal destination.

-- Tours: Greener Pastures offer many different tribal tours including this epic 32-day Tribal Frontiers of Northeast India tour through Assam, Arunachal Pradesh, Meghalaya, and Nagaland.
+- Tours: Holiday Scout, based in Arunachal Pradesh, provides a comprehensive range of tribal tours of various lengths from one day to two weeks across northeast India.
+Greener Pastures conducts many different tribal tours including this epic 32-day Tribal Frontiers of Northeast India tour through Assam, Arunachal Pradesh, Meghalaya, and Nagaland.
 The Blue Yonder offers a customizable trip to visit the tribes of Assam and Arunachal Pradesh.
-Kipepeo is also highly... recommended.
+Kipepeo is also recommended.

 04 of 05